jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 :width: 500
 ```

 Here we will be applying a local illumination model since they are easier to apply than global illumination and quicker to compute.
-The downside is that they don't produce a rendering as realistic than with global illumination.
+The downside is that they don't produce a rendering as realistic as with global illumination. -->

-Compile and run the **Lab08_Lighting** project and you will see the window below showing a wire frame representation of the Utah teapot.
+Compile and run the **Lab08_Lighting** project, and you will see the window below showing a wire frame representation of the Utah teapot.

 ```{figure} ../_images/08_teapot_wireframe.png
 :width: 500